 Selection Committee and Criteria

-All application materials will be reviewed by a 5-member CASIS committee comprised of the Executive Director, Education Program Manager, and a subject matter expert from the Business Development, Communications, and Science and Technology departments.
+All application materials will be reviewed by a CASIS committee comprised of the Education Program Director, STEM team, and a subject matter expert from the Business Development, Communications, and Science and Technology departments.

 Criteria for selection are detailed below, with scores totaling a possible 100 points.